nyteshade/amiga-idcmp/README.md

  - `ALL_IDCMP_EVENTS` is a `#define` that includes all IDCMP_ flags at one time.
  - `IDCMPMouseButton` is a enum type that names button defines in a more readable way, `RIGHT_MOUSE_UP` vs. `MENUUP` for example
- - `MessageLoopState` is a tri state enum that defines a finished, continue and no-change set of states for the continued parsing of IDCMP messages for a given Window
+ - ` IDCMPState` is a tri state enum that defines a finished, continue and no-change set of states for the continued parsing of IDCMP messages for a given Window
  - `IDCMPEvents` is the big one; it is a struct that contains function pointers to handlers for each event type.
 More on this shortly.
  - `InitializeIDCMPEvents()` is a function that, given a pointer to an `IDCMPEvents` struct, will set its data to zeroes and make it ready for consumption by `ProcessIDCMPMessage()`
- - `ApplyIDCMPBasics()` for now, is a function that, given a pointer to an `IDCMPEvents` struct, will set its `closeWindow` handler to return LOOPSTATE_FINISHED and cause `HandleIDCMP()` to return.
+ - `ApplyIDCMPBasics()` for now, is a function that, given a pointer to an `IDCMPEvents` struct, will set its `closeWindow` handler to return  STATE_FINISHED and cause `HandleIDCMP()` to return.
  - `HandleIDCMP()` is a function that can be called to start parsing messages for a window using handlers supplied by an instance of `IDCMPEvents`.
  - `ProcessIDCMPMessage()` is a function that is called when a new `IntuiMessage` is received.
-It returns an instance of `MessageLoopState` to let, usually `HandleIDCMP()` know whether or not it should continue listening for messages.
+It returns an instance of ` IDCMPState` to let, usually `HandleIDCMP()` know whether or not it should continue listening for messages.

  ## Examples